 5 Essential Bandsaw Jigs

-Make precise tapers, circles, wedges, and curves safely and easily.
+Build these jigs to make precise tapers, circles, wedges, and curves on the bandsaw safely and easily.

 Synopsis: Rip tapers at any angle.
 Cut circles of any size.
 Safely cut small wedges and reproduce curved shapes, all on Michael Fortune’s favorite machine, the bandsaw.
 Fortune maintains that it’s safer and easier to do all kinds of tasks on the bandsaw, especially if you have these handy jigs.
 In addition to plans and step-by-step instructions for making and using his jigs, Fortune gives tips that will help you get the most from your bandsaw.